 With brands under increasing pressure to be more environmentally conscious, sustainability has become crucial for brands that want to uphold their image and reputation.

 Destroying and disposing inventory not only puts a brand’s reputation at risk, but also prevents the brand from generating additional profits from underperforming stock.
-From both an environmental and financial perspective, leveraging excess inventory is a win-win situation.
+From both an environmental and financial perspective, leveraging & selling excess inventory is a win-win situation.